Fresnel zone: Spatial structure

 Fresnel zones are confocal prolate ellipsoidal shaped regions in space (e.g. 1, 2, 3), centered around the line of the direct transmission path (path AB on the diagram).
 The first region includes the ellipsoidal space which the direct line-of-sight signal passes through.
 If a stray component of the transmitted signal bounces off an object within this region and then arrives at the receiving antenna, the phase shift will be something less than a quarter-length wave, or less than a 90º shift (path ACB on the diagram).
 The effect regarding phase-shift alone will be minimal.
 Therefore, this bounced signal can potentially result in having a positive impact on the receiver, as it is receiving a stronger signal than it would have without the deflection, and the additional signal will potentially be mostly in-phase.
-However, the positive attributes of this deflection also depends on the polarization of the signal relative to the object (see the section on polarization under the Talk tab).
+However, the positive attributes of this deflection also depends on the polarization of the signal relative to the object.

-The 2nd region surrounds the 1st region but excludes it.
-If a reflective object is located in the 2nd region, the stray sine-wave which has bounced from this object and has been captured by the receiver will be shifted more than 90º but less than 270º because of the increased path length, and will potentially be received out-of-phase.
+The second region surrounds the first region but excludes it.
+If a reflective object is located in the second region, the stray sine-wave which has bounced from this object and has been captured by the receiver will be shifted more than 90º but less than 270º because of the increased path length, and will potentially be received out-of-phase.
 Generally this is unfavorable.
-But again, this depends on polarization (see the section on polarization under the Talk tab).
+But again, this depends on polarization.
 Use of same circular polarization (e.g. right) in both ends, will eliminate odd number of reflections (including one).